xmos/lib_awe/doc/user_guide/index.rst

 Finally, a tuning thread is provided which abstracts away the awe_packetProcess() function calls and provides a channel API and again provides a channel based interface allowing placement of control to be on a different tile.
 In AWE language, this provides a ``tuning interface`` which is different from a ``control interface`` in that the control interface uses function calls.
 The same functionality is available for both AWE approaches however for the XCORE port the ``tuning interface`` method is default since it allows logic to be placed on a remote tile which does not share the memory space with the AWE tile.

+The channel-based tuning interface supports multiple clients.
+The USB/HID and internal ``xawe_*****`` commands (see API) implement a mutex which allows multiple instances of tuning to be used at the same time so long as they are all on the same tile.
+The majority of the tuning commands consist of a command and a response however it should be noted that, when loading an AWB file (which is essentially a block of commands) from AWE Designer, interrupting the load with other commands may result in undefined behavior.
+The internal ``awe_loadAWB***`` commands which can be used from the firmware do implement locking around the whole operation and so cannot be interrupted.

 All of the above threads for the core lib_awe need to be placed on the same tile.
 Since the majority of one tile's RAM and threads are used by lib_awe it is typical to dedicate one tile to lib_awe and use the other tile for application logic.
 However, low-memory usage tasks such as I2S may also be placed on the lib_awe tile (when required by hardware IO constraints) and this is demonstrated in the USB Audio Example.

 An additional thread may be used in the case where the AWE Flash File System (FFS) is enabled.
 In this case it acts as a remote flash server meaning that the AWE Core and the flash memory may exist on different tiles.
 Use of the FFS is optional and can be enabled or disabled using defines (see API).
 The flash server makes use of the API provided in the XMOS tools ``quadflashlib.h``.
 Documentation regarding this can be found in the `XTC tools manual <https://www.xmos.com/documentation/XM-014363-PC-9/html/tools-guide/tools-ref/libraries/libflash-api/libflash-api.html>`_.

 Lib_awe API
 -----------